Skip to content

 model = AutoModelForCausalLM.from_pretrained(

-"output-gemma-3-4b-full", # Directory containing your fully fine-tuned checkpoint
+"output-gemma-3-4b-it-full", # Directory containing your fully fine-tuned checkpoint

 device_map="auto",